haoliangyu/gtran-kml/README.md

   - name - Specify the feature name using a geojson property.
 The Default value is **'name'**.

+  - featureStyleKey - Specify the xml style key in the xml feature properties.

   - symbol - Specify feature Symbol.
 It accepts an symbol object or a function to return the symbol per feature.

     Supported styles: